FuelLabs/fuels-ts/docs/QUICKSTART.md

 For this we are going to update and re-build our contract.

-Change the file `my-fuel-dapp/contract/src/main.sw` to;
+Change the file `my-fuel-dapp/contract/src/main.sw` to:

 ```rust
 contract;